auth0/docs/articles/what-to-do-once-the-user-is-logged-in/calling-an-external-idp-api.md

 Use the IdP access token extracted from `user.identities[0].access_token` to make calls to the IdP API.

-**NOTE:** In most cases, there will be only one identity in the identities array, but if you've used the [account linking feature](/link-accounts), there may be several.
+**NOTE:** In most cases, there will be only one identity in the identities array, but if you have used the [account linking feature](/link-accounts), there may be several.

 The IdP `access_token` obtained here will have access to call the APIs you specified in the Auth0 dashboard when creating the connection.